OCR Configuration¶

 - Use

-for documents with simple layouts - Use
+for simple layouts with faster processing - Use

 for forms or documents with tables - Use